 When you are in a ready position and facing your opponent’s serve, you should be prepared with your stance for a better return.

 - Your left foot should be slightly forward than your right foot (If you are right-handed).

 - Your feet should be farther apart than your shoulders for a better balance of your body.

 - Stand on your toes (Not too much).

 - The non-racket hand should be open and help to maintain balance.

 Footwork in Badminton: Key Points

-The focus of footwork is to react quickly and get more time for hitting the shuttlecock with more confidence.
+The focus of footwork is to react quickly and get more time to hit the shuttlecock with more confidence.
 Another important consideration is to maintain the balance of the body during the match.